-Groundcovers and other low-growing landscape plants form an indispensable part of a yard's design, whether as backdrops for trees and taller shrubs, as specimens in their own right, or as problem solvers in areas where it is tough to grow anything.
+Groundcovers and other low-growing landscape plants form an indispensable part of a yard's design, whether as backdrops for trees and taller shrubs, as specimens in their own right or as problem solvers in areas where it is tough to grow anything.
 This page serves as a handy index to resources that focus largely on low-growing plants, such as creeping shrubs, perennial flowers, annuals, and vines.

 Steep slopes are a beast to mow, assuming that you have had any luck in getting grass to grow on them, at all.
-If these problems sound familiar, then let me tell you about the landscape plants that may hold the answer for you: sun-loving juniper groundcovers, including Blue Rug juniper.
+If these problems sound familiar, then let me tell you about the landscape plants that may hold the answer for you: sun-loving juniper groundcovers, including Blue Rug Juniper.

 You need landscape plants for a problematic sunny area, but you do not like juniper groundcovers?
 This article describes several perennials that serve as drought-tolerant groundcovers.
-A link is provided to a drawing of a sample landscape plan, suggesting how to arrange them.
-For more help, consult:

 All this talk of sunny areas may have you feeling gloomy.
 "My problem is finding plants for shady areas," you say?
 Fortunately, there is a shade-loving landscape plant suitable for every landscape design need.
-In this article I offer a Top 10 list of shade-loving plants, six of which are low-growing.
-For additional options for gardening in the shade, please see the following articles:

 But maybe you do not have a "problem" to solve.
 Maybe you are looking for perennial flowers that will attract butterflies and beneficial pollinating bees?
 Then this is the article for you.
 Both short and taller specimens are covered.
 The list is headed by butterfly weed.
 But other perennials are discussed, too, as well as shrubs and other classes of plants.